insightsengineering/tlg-catalog/package/README.md

 This is a dummy package used for testing purposes.
 For the actual content please navigate to the [book directory](../book).

-The package itself is relatively empty and most of the logic lives in the `tests/` subdirectory.
+The majority of the logic resides in the `tests/` subdirectory, while the package itself remains minimal.
-The main goal is to reuse state of art GitHub Actions and other CI/CD tools for package development.
+The main purpose of it is to reuse state of art GitHub Actions and other CI/CD tools for package development on the book content.
-This also includes `testthat2` snapshot testing.
+This also includes `testthat2` snapshot testing for regression tests.

 ## Regression tests